For a faster, more profitable home sale

-Outdoor lighting will make your home stand out in the neighborhood and accentuate the positive features of your home and garden.
+Outdoor lighting will make your house stand out at night by accentuating the positive features of your home and garden.

-A well-lit home looks classy and shows buyers that your home is well taken care of.
-Outdoor lighting will also add value to your home by increasing the curb appeal and help sell your home fast and for more money!
+A well-lit home looks classy and is always welcoming.
+Outdoor lighting will also add value to your home by increasing curb appeal and help sell your home fast and for more money!

 A well-lit home is essential for safety, security, function, and aesthetic reasons.
 Before adding night lighting to your home exterior, you should analyze the landscape, architecture, and safety needs to create effective nightscaping.
 A well-planned outdoor area will include a variety of lighting types for different functions.

 Ideally, you should have enough light along stairways, steps, and paths for safety reasons, even if it's just one row of lights along one side.